mwelche/california-craft-breweries/README.md

 # Craft Breweries in California

-A quasi-comprehensive list of craft breweries in the state of California.
-I'd like to keep this list as current as possible.
-Contributions are certainly welcome.
-I enjoy [talking shop on Twitter](https://twitter.com/timothylong).
+A quasi-exhaustive list of operational craft breweries in California.
+I'd like to keep the list current; contributions are certainly welcome.
 Cheers and amen!

 ## By County